aarontorres0/driving-tracker/README.md

 # Driving Tracker

-Track driving time as a tennager with a driving permit who needs to complete their 50 hour log.
+Track driving time as a teenager with a driving permit who needs to complete their 50 hour log.

 # What I Learned